WitrAL/Machine_Learning_improved_model/README.md

 # Machine_Learning_improved_model
 ## This is for Machine learning assignment.

-There is no data in the folder **dataset**.
-If you want to run this code, you need manually put the csv files into the dataset folder.
+There is currently no data in the **dataset** folder.
+To run this code, you need to manually put the CSV files into the 'dataset' folder.

 ### Train
 `sh sh/train.sh`